Foulger Surname

 Foulger Last Name Statistics demography

-The religious devotion of those holding the surname is chiefly Anglican (100%) in Ireland.
+The religious adherence of those holding the Foulger surname is principally Anglican (100%) in Ireland.

-In The United States those holding the Foulger last name are 8.42% more likely to be registered with the Republican Party than The US average, with 55.19% registered with the party.
+In The United States Foulger are 8.42% more likely to be registered Republicans than the national average, with 55.19% registered with the political party.

 The amount Foulger earn in different countries varies notably.
 In United States they earn 12.7% more than the national average, earning $48,631 USD per year and in Canada they earn 5.46% less than the national average, earning $46,972 CAD per year.